DocAMR: Multi-Sentence AMR Representation and Evaluation: Evaluation

+The sentence-level Smatch implementation\footnote{\url{https://amr.isi.edu/evaluation.html}} relies on a pool of candidate node-mappings to efficiently select the next greedy step.
+The pool includes all the node mappings that can possibly add to the triple F-score.
+We can restrict this candidate pool further for document-level Smatch if the source and target documents are aligned at the sentence level.
+More specifically, we can forbid any source to target node alignments where the sentence(s) of the source node is(are) not aligned with the sentence(s) of the target node.
+Note, that in \repname graphs, certain nodes can belong to multiple sentences such as \amr{coref-entity} or a merged node.

-We propose an implementation of Smatch that assumes alignments between the roots of sentence-level subgraphs of a document-level AMR graph.
-Then, the search space of possible mappings for that node between gold and predicted graphs can be constrained.
-For instance, in \cref{fig5}(c), the concept \textbf{\amr{now}} must be aligned to a node in the third sentence in a target graph (whereas the concept \textbf{\amr{person}}, which corresponds to mentions in all 3 original sentences, is not constrained).
-Note that this is merely an implementation trick to improve the efficiency of the algorithm; it does not affect the way Smatch scores an aligned pair of graphs, and thus will not change the score of two graphs under their optimal alignment, provided that the two document graphs are derived from the same document\footnote{There could potentially be a case where the automatic parse of sentence 2 resembles the correct parse of sentence 1 and vice versa, this constraint would prevent finding the optimal alignment in such cases.
-However, this is quite unlikely to happen and arguably should not be rewarded.
-Moreover, we did not observe decrease in Smatch scores between the original implementation and our constrained version in any of our experiments.}.
+We propose an implementation of Smatch (\evlname) that assumes alignment between the roots of sentence-level subgraphs of a pair of document-level AMR graphs.
+Nodes are first categorised by sentences with each node possibly assigned to multiple sentences.
+Next, the candidate mappings pool is constructed respecting the sentence-level alignments.
+In particular, a node in one AMR cannot be mapped to a node in the other AMR if none of their assigned sentences are aligned (see \cref{algo} for details).
+For instance, consider the example in \cref{fig5}(c) -- the node for the concept \textbf{\amr{now}} must be aligned to a node in the third sentence in a target graph, whereas the \textbf{\amr{person}} node, merged from mentions in all 3 original sentences, is not constrained\footnote{Note that there could be a case where the predicted parse of sentence~2 resembles the correct parse of sentence~1 and vice versa without any coreference link between the two---then the proposed constraint would prevent finding the optimal alignment.
+However, this happens quite infrequently.
+Moreover, we argue that accidental mapping of triples between graphs of entirely unrelated sentences should not be rewarded.
+Note also that for the border case where all nodes are connected with all sentences, the constrained version will be same as the original Smatch. }.

-This simple variation on the implementation of Smatch makes it 20~times faster on our \repname development set comprising of 42 double-annotation documents from MS-AMR.
+\evlname allows us to evaluate the \repname development set comprising of 42 documents in roughly 4 minutes with the default four random-restarts.
+This is a manageable time frame for the purpose of parser comparisons.
+The original Smatch evaluation for the same setup ran out-of-memory (with up-to 200GB allocation) without a result. \Cref{tab:docsmatch} compares the Smatch scores and the runtimes of our implementation with those of the original Smatch with 1 random restart.